nginxinc/nginx-azure-workshops/ac-notes/aks/lab10/readme.md

 - You must be using NGINXaaS for Azure
 - See `Lab0` for instructions on setting up your system for this Workshop
+- Have Docker installed to run workloads (for graph data)
 - Familiarity with basic Linux commands and commandline tools
 - Familiarity with basic HTTP protocol
-- Familiartiy with Grafana
+- Familiarity with Grafana

 1. Ensure you are in the `lab10` folder.
-We will set three environment variables and then use these to create the Grafana Instance via the Azure CLI.
+We will set two environment variables and then use these to create the Grafana Instance via the Azure CLI.

 > Please Note there is a charge associated with standing up a Managed Grafana instance in Azure and you should be sure to delete the resources when you are finished exploring the lab.